 Weekly and Monthly

-We also get together once a month at a local restaurant or for a ministry outreach.
+We also get together several times a year at a local restaurant or for a ministry outreach.
 We keep in touch during the week to share praises and prayer requests.

 Sundays , 1PM